Rox Santos: Early life and education

 Rox Santos was born in Manila, with most of his younger years spent in the city of Las Pinas.
 Rox grew up surrounded by music lovers, with his grandmother and some of his aunts, uncles, and cousins being musicians.

 He later studied in Bicol University, the school where her aunt studied music.
 He graduated college in Bicol University with a bachelor's degree in BS Food Technology, he became a manager at a nutrition lab soon after.
 It was not until he met his friend and mentor Jonathan Manalo when his career in music began.

 Career

-Santos started his career in music at Star Music (formerly Star Records) of ABS-CBN as a project coordinator, a position Jonathan encouraged him to apply to.
+Santos started his career in music at ABS-CBN's Star Music as a project coordinator, a position Jonathan encouraged him to apply to.
 Santos’ earliest project was the soundtrack album “May Bukas Pa: Conversations of Bro & Santino.”
 It featured songs from and inspired by the television show May Bukas Pa.